Linuxfabrik/lfops/roles/shared/README.md

 * Append a `START` / `END` line to `/var/log/linuxfabrik-lfops.log` on the target host.
 Includes the playbook name as well as run/skip tags.
 No-op in `--check` mode and on Windows.
 Used as `pre_tasks` / `post_tasks` in every LFOps playbook.
 * Parameters: none.

+`print-messages.yml`

+* Prints the messages roles collected in `__shared__end_of_play_messages` as one block, so the operator sees every manual step in one place directly above the `PLAY RECAP` instead of scattered over a long run.
+Skipped when nothing was collected, and clears the list afterwards so the next play of a `playbooks/all.yml` run does not repeat it.
+Used as `post_tasks` in every LFOps playbook, next to `log-end.yml`.
+* Parameters: none.
+Reads `__shared__end_of_play_messages`, see the "Reporting a Manual Step to the Operator" section of the [CONTRIBUTING.md](https://github.com/Linuxfabrik/lfops/blob/main/CONTRIBUTING.md).

 `platform-variables.yml`

 * Loads OS-family / distribution / version-specific `vars/<name>.yml` files of the *calling* role, in order from least to most specific (e.g. `RedHat.yml` -> `RedHat8.yml` -> `Rocky.yml` -> `Rocky8.yml` -> `Rocky8.10.yml`).
 Missing files are skipped silently.